School-Based Practice Framework

 • Curiosity about learning

 This framework recognizes that all behavior occurs in a context of internal experiences (thoughts, feelings, sensations) and that sustainable behavior change happens when students connect with their deeper values and purposes.
+The ACT Matrix helps students notice their internal experiences without being controlled by them.

 Why School-Based BCBAs Need the ACT Matrix